liferay/liferay-docs/discover/portal/articles/130-forms/08-translating-forms.markdown

 # Translating Forms

-Forms are translatable, into any locale supported by @product@.
+Forms are translatable into any locale supported by @product@.
 The form builder specifies a translation of the Default Language for the form.

 ![Figure x: A form is translate-able into any supported language.](../../images/forms-translate1.png)